ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 The total length of time for these tests is 1.5 hours approximately.

 The T-rex server should be installed as per the above ovs_perf instructions and the cabling is the same.
-2 NICs wired back to back from the T-Rex server to the server under test.
+Two NICs wired back to back from the T-Rex server to the server under test.

 The system requirements are similar as above ovs_perf test on the DUT with the following considerations: